Welcome to Bernhard Schnizer's Homepage

 Course Material: Conformal Maps

-Introduction into Mathematica
+Course: Introduction into

-is based on Version 5.2 (in particular:
+is based on Version 5.2 (in

-"for Mac OS X (February 24, 2006)").
+particular: "for Mac OS X (February 24, 2006)").

 Access to the subsite Course:

-Mathematica is restricted to users
+Introduction into Mathematica is restricted to users

 logging in from the institute or from our Physics Computer room.